WebReflection/wru/README.md

 how to test wru
 ---------------

-The simplest way to test wru is to use [template.html](https://raw.github.com/WebReflection/wru/master/build/template.html) for **web** tests or [template.js](https://raw.github.com/WebReflection/wru/master/build/template.js) for **server** tests.
+The simplest way to test wru is to use [template.html](https://raw.github.com/WebReflection/wru/master/build/template.html) for **web** tests or [template.js](https://raw.github.com/WebReflection/wru/master/build/template.js) for **node** and **rhino** tests or [template.phantom.js](https://github.com/WebReflection/wru/blob/master/build/template.phantom.js) for **PhantomJS** tests.

-With these 2 options you don't even need to fork or download the entire repository ... but if you do that ...
+With these 3 options you don't even need to fork or download the entire repository ... but if you do that ...

 From *wru* root directory, simply run these commands accordingly with what you want to test: